Media launch of scientific work

 Press releases and news tips are mainly distributed with an embargo before, and/or immediately in association with, a scientific article being published online.
 Invitations to press briefings are distributed at least one week in advance of the event in question.
 For this reason, it is important that the Press Office get the chance to start working with the material immediately after an article has been accepted for publication, or as soon as the dates of a conference have been decided.

-Expected time to finalize a press kit (well written press releases in Swedish and English, and portrait images) is at least two weeks.
+Expected time to finalize a press kit (well written press releases in Swedish and English, and portrait images) is at least three weeks.
 No information about research is distributed to the media without the involved scientist first approving the material.
 Please also view the specific information about media launching of doctoral theses below, as well as media relations in collaboration with other organisation.

 Please send us the following material